 What takes this to the next level, is the cocktail sauce.
 I know that I have waxed poetic (not quite ad nauseam yet I’d like to think) about my Entube tube of Harissa paste.
 But I tell, you, I use it on everything!!
 (Now I sound like a Frank’s Red Hot Sauce commercial!)
 But it’s great with eggs, in baking, on chicken, in soups, marinades etc. It is really just such a handy kitchen staple.
 And now it can be found in more and more boutiques and good food emporiums.
 I have loved creating recipes with the Entube products, they are just that refreshingly natural, user friendly and chameleon-like.

 So anyway, back to more important things, the cocktail sauce.
 In the time that it takes to roast off your shrimp in the oven (what could be easier to produce moist, perfectly cooked, not rubbery, over cooked, shrimp than roasting?
-Thanks Ina Garten!!) you will effortlessly whip up your cocktail sauce.
+Thanks Ina Garten!!) you will effortlessly whip up this cocktail sauce.
 All it takes is a few ingredients that are probably already in your fridge.
 Ketchup and chilli sauce.
 No, I am not going to tell you to make chilli sauce from scratch.
 Really?
 This is supposed to be fun.
 Appetizers are the jewelry on an evening together.
 So I don’t want to stress over them, and I don’t want you to stress out either.
 Making a simple sauce that will be inhaled in a matter of minutes should not require 20 ingredients.
 Sorry.

 Ketchup, chilli sauce, Harissa paste, horse radish and lemon juice.
 Yep.
 Told you it was easy.
 Cocktail sauce is pretty well a standard recipe.
 I remember making it in huge batches in one restaurant I worked, and it was pretty well what I mentioned above.
 Except instead of the Harissa, it was tabasco sauce.
 A few years later I checked out my Joy of Cooking book (my go-to reference guide for the classics) and yes, the ingredients were pretty well the same!